-- a.
-Station Designations.
+- Station Designations.
 A station's name should describe its location (neighborhood or section of city, for example) to the general public.
 There must be no duplication of station names within a single city, county, or 3-digit ZIP Code area. - b.
 Community Post Office (CPO) and Branch Designations.
 CPO and classified branch names are valid mailing addresses.
 Therefore, each CPO or classified branch must bear the name of the principal community it serves.
 There must be no duplication among CPO, classified branch, and Post Office names within a state.
 Each contract branch also must bear the name of the principal community it serves.
-Exceptions are historic sites, etc. (e.g., Grand Canyon Branch), which must be approved by the vice president, Area Operations. - c.
+Exceptions are historic sites (e.g., Grand Canyon Branch), which must be approved by the Vice President of Area Retail and Delivery Operations with concurrence from the Vice President of Retail and Post Office Operations.

+c.
 Permanent Numbers and Letters.
-The use of permanent number and letter designations for branches or classified stations is prohibited, unless the number or letter signifies a location, as in M Street Station,

-- 3rd Avenue Station, or Fourth of July Plaza Station.
-Number and letter designations in use at the time of the establishment of this regulation may continue to be used permanently. - d.
+The use of permanent number and letter designations for branches or classified stations is prohibited, unless the number or letter signifies a location, as in M Street Station, 3rd Avenue Station, or Fourth of July Plaza Station.
+Number and letter designations in use at the time of the establishment of this regulation may continue to be used permanently.

+- d.
 Temporary Numbers and Letters.
 Number and letter designations for branches and classified stations that do not signify locations, such as Station A or Branch #4, may be used for a period not to exceed 1 year.
-These designations may be used beyond 1 year only by written approval of the vice president, Area Operations. - e.
+These designations may be used beyond 1 year only by written approval of the Vice President of Area Retail and Delivery Operations with concurrence from the Vice President of Retail and Post Office Operations. - e.
 Facilities Named for Individuals.
 A postal facility may be named for an individual only with the approval of the Postmaster General and only if the individual has been deceased for at least 10 years, with the exception of former Postmasters General, former members of the Board of Governors, or deceased U.S. Presidents.
 Official commitments announced prior to the establishment of this regulation will be fulfilled.
 Occasionally, Congress honors an individual by passing a law naming a postal facility after that individual.
-For the procedures to be followed in such cases, see ASM 519.2. - f.
+For the procedures to be followed in such cases, see the Administrative Support Manual (ASM) 519.2. - f.
 Changes in Designations of Stations, Branches, or Other Named Postal Facilities.
-A local request for a change in the name of a station, branch, or other named postal facility must be submitted to the vice president, Area Operations.
-A request that results from an official change in the community's name is handled as a change in the name of a Post Office (see 123.412).
-The vice president, Area Operations, has authority, subject to the policies established in this section, to approve all other changes in designations of facilities, except for those discussed in 123.413a.
+A local request for a change in the name of a station, branch, or other named postal facility must be submitted to the Vice President of Area Retail and Delivery Operations.
+A request that results from an official change in the community's name is handled as a change in the name of a Post Office (see 126.412).
+The Vice President of Area Retail and Delivery Operations, has authority, subject to the policies established in this section, to approve all other changes in designations of facilities, except for those discussed in 123.413a. with concurrence from Vice President of Retail and Post Office Operations.